S-PScripts/delta-guides/delta-exposal/readme.md

 **Do not repost my guides in the #solutions channel.
 Do that, and I will get them taken down.** And before you say, "oh it isn't serious", I'm literally in the top 10 for this server.
 Alan is ABOVE me.
 He's the DISCORD MOD, he's the bum, not me.

-And let's mention Ylem.
+I would also like to mention Ylem.
 He's the guy who updated the support application to have ZERO questions about Delta troubleshooting.
 Some of the Trials chosen are rather stupid, and it probably would not happen if the support application was actually good (the old one was much better).

 Let me show you the current Support List and their contributions:
 - carlitos (the only good, active one)